-Countries participating in COSI routinely measure trends in overweight and obesity in primary school children (6-9 years) in order to understand the progress of the epidemic in this population group, gain intercountry comparisons within the European Region and inform action to reverse the trend.
+Participating countries in COSI measure trends in overweight and obesity among primary school children aged 6–9 years in order to understand the progress of the epidemic in this population group, gain intercountry comparisons within the European Region and inform action to reverse the trend.

-Prior to the introduction of COSI in a country, the country identifies an institute with responsibility for the overall national coordination and management, and assigns a Principal Investigator as the institute's authorized representative.
-This institute then signs a Collaboration Arrangement with the WHO Regional Office for Europe that describes the roles of the participating country and the Regional Office, including data release and publication policies, principles, terms and procedures.
+Prior to the introduction of COSI in a Member State, the country identifies an institute with responsibility for the overall national coordination and management and assigns a principal investigator as the institute’s authorized representative.
+The institute then signs a collaborative agreement with the WHO Regional Office for Europe, defining the roles and responsibilities of the participating country and of the Regional Office, including data release and publication policies, principles, terms and procedures.

 The COSI system is simple to implement and does not consume many resources.
 It does not aim to replace the existing health, anthropometric and dietary surveillance systems of countries or those being planned.
 On the contrary, the COSI approach has a strong potential to be integrated into existing systems, where possible.
 The COSI protocol and manual of procedures allow each participating country to develop a system that fits its local circumstances.

 WHO support for the 2015–2016 data collection round